mousepawmedia/devdocs/network/source/guides/staff.rst

 7. Select :guilabel:`Account` at left, and set :guilabel:`Pronoun`
     appropriately.
 Click :guilabel:`Save Changes`.

-8. Click :guilabel:`Conpherence Preferences` at left, and set it to "Send Notifications".
-(Otherwise, you may get spammed.)
-    Click :guilabel:`Save Changes`.

-9. Click :guilabel:`Desktop Notifications` at left.
-Select the option ``Send Desktop Notifications Too``, and save.
+8. Click :guilabel:`Notifications` at left.
+Select the option :code:`Web and Desktop`, and save.
 Then, click :guilabel:`Enable Desktop Notifications`.
 You may consider clicking :guilabel:`Send Test Notification` in the upper-right corner to test.
     Then, click :guilabel:`Save Preference`.

-10. Click :guilabel:`External Accounts` at left.
+9. Click :guilabel:`External Accounts` at left.
 Add your GitHub account.
     Click :guilabel:`Save Changes`.

 ..
 IMPORTANT:: You should also add your company email address to your GitHub